 Managing a Virtual Law Practice: Technology

 The heart and soul of a virtual firm is the technology used to manage and conduct business.
-After all, your daily dealings with clients will involve use of your computer, phone, and internet connection.
-You will need to be creative in the use of software and technology, so that you can do more with less staff and resources.
+You may need to be creative in the use of software and technology, so that you can do more with less staff and resources.
 It's important to stay current with technical improvements to make the practice work as efficiently as possible.

-Whether your office exists solely in cyberspace or you also have a physical presence, it's important to make sure that abide by your state's Professional Rules of Conduct.
-Your bar association will also be a valuable resource.
-Some ethical issues include:
+Even if your office exists solely online, it's important to make sure that you abide by your state's Professional Rules of Conduct.
+Your bar association will also be a valuable resource in this.
+Some potential ethical issues include: